studyathome-internationally/hub/docs/e-learning-sharing/faq.md

 No certification is required.
 English language proficiency is deemed acceptable if the relevant coordinator of your International Office approves it.

+### Are the courses for free?

+Yes, the courses are free of charge.

+### How many participants will be accepted?

+The courses typically have a capacity of 5 participants.

 ## Grading

 ### Do I have to do an exam or assignments?